-Each of Ms. Merigold, Mr. Nawabi and Mr. Page has indicated his and her willingness to serve if elected.
-If Ms. Merigold, Mr. Nawabi or Mr. Page becomes unable to serve or for good cause will not serve, the individuals named as proxies on the enclosed proxy card will vote the shares that they represent for the election of such other persons as the board may recommend, unless the board reduces the number of directors.
-There are currently two Class III directors, whose terms expire at the annual meeting of stockholders in 2018, and three Class I directors, whose terms expire at the annual meeting of stockholders in 2019.
+Each of Mr. Conver and Mr. Fishman has indicated his willingness to serve if elected.
+If Mr. Conver or Mr. Fishman becomes unable to serve or for good cause will not serve, the individuals named as proxies on the enclosed proxy card will vote the shares that they represent for the election of such other persons as the board may recommend, unless the board reduces the number of directors.
+There are currently three Class I directors, whose terms expire at the annual meeting of stockholders in 2019, and three Class II directors, whose terms expire at the annual meeting of stockholders in 2020.

 Unless otherwise instructed, the proxy holders will vote the proxies received by them for the nominees named herein.
 If voting instructions are received, the proxy holders will vote the proxy cards received by them in accordance with the instructions received.
-In no event may the proxy holders vote for the election of more than three nominees.
+In no event may the proxy holders vote for the election of more than two nominees.
 We have no reason to believe that the nominees will be unable or unwilling to serve if elected as directors.